CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-4--Composition-and-Filling.lagda.md

 equivalent to `A` or ``⊤``, depending on whether `φ` is ``true`` or ``false`` --- what's the big deal?

-The reason that ``BooleanPartial`` is an interesting type is because when we use it, we don't think of `φ` as representing a single Boolean value; we think of `φ` as representing a Boolean *formula*.
+The reason that ``BooleanPartial`` is an interesting type is that, when we use it, we don't think of `φ` as representing a single Boolean value; we think of `φ` as representing a Boolean *formula*.
 That is, we will usually be using this type *in context* and in that case, `φ` can be some formula involving other Booleans (or other things entirely).

 Consider this function which divides a natural number evenly in two, for example.